CBZ-D-velop/Docker-Image-As-Service/README.md

 ### 2023-10-06: Test / Lint pipeline

 * This repository have a CI/CD to lint Dockerfiles (setted to lates)
-* This repository have a CI/CD to build Dockerfiles in --testbuild mode (setted to lates)
+* This repository have a CI/CD to build Dockerfiles in --test-build mode (setted to lates)
 * This repository can be forked and modified to lint, build, analyse and push image from Dockerfile

 ### 2023-11-02: Docker Image As Service